Updated: Dec 31, 2020

 In my view, the modern business world is playing out an infinite game.
 Unlike a finite game the rules of the business game are constantly changing, often driven by supply and demand dynamics or perhaps a crisis that results in increased regulatory focus and oversight.

 Problems can arise when players are playing the finite game rules in an infinite game.
 They play to win, to get the short-term incentive and not the longer-term game where all parties look to achieve their goals.

 How different could the financial crisis have been if the global financial players had focused on the longer term, the infinite game, and not to win short-term finite games focused on short-term incentives and hence being a winner at the cost of others including their clients?

 Past and Present versus The Future

 Another way to think of infinite versus finite games in the business world is when an organisation stands still for too long, focusing on the past or present, and doesn’t innovate, sticking to the same old rules that leads down a rapid path to obsolescence and ultimately going out of business.
-We have seen this play out with the likes of Kodak, Blackberry and Yahoo, they were focused on the past and present the sign of a finite game.
+We have seen this play out with the likes of Kodak, Blackberry and Yahoo, they were focused on the here and now, which is the sign of a finite game.

-Continuing with this analogy and taking it from the overall corporation and business level down to the team and person within organisations we see finite and infinite games being played out.
+Continuing with this analogy and taking it from the overall corporation and business level down to the team and individual within organisations, we see finite and infinite games being played out all of the time.
 An old boss of mine used to approach everything as though it was a game of poker.
 The aim was to improve their hand of cards to win.
 I found it to be a powerful visual – holding a hand of cards and working hard to replace lower rank cards with better ones.
 My boss’s point was you cannot wish for a better set of cards and that you need a plan and a strategy to improve your chances of winning.
 You are dealt the cards you hold and have to work hard, strive to replace them over time and that is the only way to put yourself and your team in a better place than you started with.

 Treat everyone as a potential new client and play the long game, the infinite game